9 Things To Do in Uluwatu, Bali 9 Things To Do in Uluwatu, Bali

 Nyang-Nyang Beach

-Nyang-Nyang Beach is one of the most beautiful beaches in Bali: a 1.5-kilometer pristine white sand beach along the limestone cliffs.
-Because it’s a bit more difficult to reach, Nyang-Nyang has almost no visitors.
+In our opinion, Nyang-Nyang Beach is the most beautiful beach in Bali: a 1.5-kilometer pristine white sand beach along the limestone cliffs.
+There are just a few small bars and no music; just the ocean, and plenty of space.

 Padang-Padang Beach